MicrosoftDocs/learn/learn-pr/cela-accessibility/intro-to-gaming/includes/02-player-experiences.md

 Color is another key component of visual information.
 Color vision deficiency, or colorblindness, can impact a player’s ability to discern the color of objects, or differentiate certain colors from others.
 In game scenarios, the use of color alone to portray information can be challenging for players with colorblindness.
 For example, eating green flowers increases health while red flowers diminishes health.
 Players with certain types of colorblindness cannot distinguish the difference between green and red.

-Here are some common types of colorblindness and how they can impact a player&#39;s vision:
+Here are some common types of colorblindness and how they can impact a player's vision:

 #### Red-Green Colorblindness